 The Government consulted on its proposals to implement this recommendation in its Fire Safety Consultation (which ran in 2020).
-The Government’s response to the consultation was published last year (link).
+The Government’s response to the consultation was published in 2021 (link).

 Under the Regulations, the responsible person for a high-rise residential building must install wayfinding signage in line with the recommendations for new buildings as set out in Building Regulation guidance (Fire Safety: Approved Document B), on each landing within the stairways and in the lift lobbies of the floor level marked in such a way as to be visible both in low level lighting conditions or when illuminated with a torch.